Creatinine levels in elderly

 My level was 1.30.
 73 year old female.
 Is that too high?
 Are there any formulas that factor in, hgt, wght, age, BUN levels?

-Redcliffe LabsModerator9 months, 3 weeks agoCreatinine levels can vary among individuals, and they can be influenced by various factors such as age, muscle mass, and overall health.
+Redcliffe LabsModerator1 year, 5 months agoCreatinine levels can vary among individuals, and they can be influenced by various factors such as age, muscle mass, and overall health.
 In elderly individuals, it’s important to consider age-related changes that can affect creatinine levels.

 If you or someone you know is an elderly individual concerned about creatinine levels, it is advisable to consult a healthcare professional who can evaluate the results in the context of the individual’s overall health and provide appropriate guidance.